 It is recommended that you leave only minimum furnishings, and these should be of reasonable quality.
 It is preferable that items to be left are in the property during viewings.
-If you are letting unfurnished, we recommend that the property contains carpets, curtains, and a cooker.
+If you are letting unfurnished, we recommend that the property contains carpets, curtains, light fittings and a cooker.

 Gardens should be left neat, tidy and rubbish-free, with any lawns cut.
 Tenants are required to maintain the gardens to a reasonable standard.
 However, few tenants are experienced gardeners, and if you value your garden, or if it is particularly large, you may wish us to arrange maintenance visits by our regular gardener.

 At the commencement of a tenancy the property must be in a thoroughly clean condition, and at the end of each tenancy it is the tenant’s responsibility to leave the property in similar condition.
-Where they fail to do so, cleaning should be arranged at their expense.

 We recommend that you make use of the Post Office redirection service.
 Application forms are available at their counters, and the cost is minimal.
 It is not the tenant’s responsibility to forward mail.